harihaysrun/03-sc/README.md

 4. Search customers by username or email.
 Able to remove customer.
 5. Update order information like status of order and tracking URL, which will be reflected on the Vue front end of the user's profile page.
 6. Search orders by Order ID or shipping status.
-7. Mark enquiries as read and search them by reason (easier for the person managing that e.g Product Request, Order cancellation, etc.)
+7. Mark enquiries as read and search them by reason (easier for the person managing a certain topic e.g Product Request, Order cancellation, etc.)
 8. Admin: Add and remove employees

 # Technologies Used